Blog

 Coffee And Alcohol

-Instead, try eating several smaller meals and snacks throughout the day.
-For health-promoting snacks, focus on combinations of fruits and vegetables with a source of protein.
-Some examples of this include apples with peanut butter, carrots with hummus, or plain nonfat Greek yogurt with fresh berries.
+Instead of large meals, try spreading food intake throughout the day by eating smaller meals and snacks.
+Pair fruits and vegetables with a source of protein for balanced snacks—for example, apples with peanut butter, carrots with hummus, or plain Greek yogurt with berries.

 Stay Hydrated